-We are delighted to announce that we have recently been assessed as a Level 2 UNICEF Rights Respecting School (June 2014).
+We are a Level 2 UNICEF Rights Respecting School.
 What this means in practice is that we ensure the interests of the child at our school are a top priority in all our actions and that we are committed to placing the values and principles of the Convention on the Rights of the Child at the heart of our policies and practice.

 As well as this approach shaping the needs of our own pupils and creating a Rights Respecting community, we aim to use this shared understanding to work for global justice and sustainable living.